aekimx/aekimx/README.md

 🌼 When I'm not coding, I'm spending time with my puppy or trying out new restaurants with friends.

+🐶 I'm not biased at all but...
+I think I have the cutest puppy ever!

 💃🏻 I would love to work on a supportive team with a collaborative culture and the opportunity to work on challenging projects.

 👩‍💻 Please take a look at my pinned projects!